tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/欠费说明_intl.md

 ### Arrears processing
 The CVM can still be used and billed **within 2 hours** after your account balance becomes negative.
-After 2 hours, the CVM will be automatically shut down and the billing will be stopped.
+After 2 hours, CVM will automatically shut down and billing will stop.
 **After automatic shutdown:**
 - Within 24 hours, when the balance is topped up to an amount greater than 0, you can start up the CVM and the billing will continue.
 - Within 24 hours, if your account balance is not topped up to an amount greater than 0, you cannot start up the CVM.